 Facebook is a Flipping Pest.

 Facebook isn’t alone.
-It might be the only social media I’ve so far used, but anywhere I read about using it as a promotional tool it tells me to do likewise – even at what time of day.
-They may all have a point, too – why have a site or page if nothing’s posted on it.
+Anywhere I read about using it as a promotional tool the advice is post-post-post.
+They might all have a point: why have a page if nothing’s posted on it?

 Even at the best of times a writer has little to write about when it comes to the regular updating social media craves.
 What’s an author of, say, horror realistically got beyond they’ve been working on a particularly gruesome murder scene for the last week?